giventech/mebank/README.md

 * Liskov Principle: TransactionAnalyser expose two method signatures currently, this could be only one based on the need to API client.
 * Dependency: Injection (TBC)

-Note: In a production environment this would need to be considered/re-considered based platorm capacity e.g. does this list of transaction need to be cached, synchronised with other processes
+Note: In a production environment performance improvement can beconsidered/re-considered based platorm capacity e.g. does this list of transaction need to be cached, synchronised with other processes

-## Feature Driven Development  VS  Non Functional Requirements
+## Backlog of possible improvements Feature Driven Development  VS  Non Functional Requirements
 -------------------------------------------------------------
 * Application could be re-factored based on the assumption below